boazbk/tcs/lec_17_model_rand.md

 * _What reason do we have to believe that pseudorandom generators with non-trivial parameters exist?_

-* _Even if they do exist, why would such generators be useful to derandomize randomized algorithms?_ After all, [prg](){.ref} does not involve RNAND++ programs but deterministic NAND programs with no randomness and no loops.
+* _Even if they do exist, why would such generators be useful to derandomize randomized algorithms?_ After all, [prg](){.ref} does not involve RNAND++ or RNAND<<programs but deterministic NAND programs with no randomness and no loops.

 We will now (partially) answer both questions.